parallax/prlx-nginx-php-fpm/README.md

 To run in this mode, change the Docker CMD to be /start-worker.sh instead of the default /start-web.sh.

-You will need to ship your own worker supervisord jobs by adding these to /etc/supervisord-enabled/ in your Dockerfile for your worker.
-Any .conf files in that directory will be picked up by supervisord.
+You will need to ship your own worker supervisord jobs by adding these to /etc/supervisord-worker/ in your Dockerfile for your worker.
+Any .conf files in that directory will be picked up by supervisord to run when in worker mode.

 An example of one of these files is provided below - feel free to amend as appropriate:

 ```
-[program:php artisan queue:work]
+[program:php artisan queue:listen]
-command=/usr/bin/php artisan queue:work
+command=/usr/bin/php artisan queue:listen
 directory=/src
 autostart=true
 autorestart=true